Stark-developer01/Ather_FrontEnd_and_Dashboard_Developer/README.md

 # The Popular 2048 GAME in Python

-#### In this project, I have built the 2048 game in Python both with a UI Interface and Console Version
+### In this project, I have built the 2048 game in Python both with a UI Interface and a Console Version.

-The Game for the UI Version has been created using the Tkinter Python Library.
+The Game for the UI Version has been created using the standard GUI Python Library - Tkinter.

 **Steps to Run the Game :**
 1. Fork the Repository in your personal github space and clone the repository to your local desktop machine or download a ZIP File of the Project Repository